MimicTester1307/arxiv_retriever/README.md

    ```

 # Usage
-To retrieve the most recent computer science papers, use the `arxiv_retriever` command followed by the categories and
+To retrieve the most recent computer science papers by category, use the `fetch` command followed by the categories and/or
-optional parameters:
+options:
    ```shell
    arxiv_retriever fetch <categories> [--limit]
    ```